Your Artist Account Name is Part of Your Brand

 This will help you avoid any complaints from fellow creators in the future.
-I can speak from experience (considering there are currently 15 accounts on Instagram that play off @messyeverafter), it’s not pleasant to have your name taken.
-Don’t fall in love with a name that someone else has trademark rights to if you plan on using your account for a business.
+I can speak from experience (considering there are currently over 40 accounts on Instagram that play off @messyeverafter), it’s not pleasant to have your name taken.
+Also, don’t fall in love with a name that someone else has trademark rights to if you plan on using your account for a business.

 8. Check all social media platforms.